-The Commission entered into a funding agreement dated May 1, 2009 with the Macon County Public Building Authority to acquire administrative office facilities and the jail facility with payment to the Macon County Public Building Authority on such dates and amounts as will be sufficient to pay the principal and interest on the Series 2009 Warrants when due during the term of the agreement.
+The Commission entered into a funding agreement dated May 1, 2009, with the Macon County Public Building Authority to acquire administrative office facilities and the jail facility with payment to the Macon County Public Building Authority on such dates and amounts as will be sufficient to pay the principal and interest on the Series 2009 Warrants when due during the term of the agreement.
+Payments on the 2009 Funding Agreement are made from the Public Buildings, Roads and Bridges Fund as well as Occupational Taxes.

-On September 16, 2009, the Commission issued their \$3,970,000.00 General Obligation Warrants, Series 2009 (the "Warrants"), dated August 1, 2009.
-The Warrants will pay a fixed interest rate ranging from 3.3% to 6.15% on February 1 and August 1 each year until final maturity on October 1, 2039.
+On September 16, 2009, the Commission issued their \$3,795,000.00 General Obligation Warrants, Series 2009 (the "Warrants"), dated August 1, 2009.
+The Warrants will pay a fixed interest rate ranging from 3.30% to 6.15% on February 1 and August 1 each year until final maturity on October 1, 2039.
 The proceeds of the Warrants are authorized to be expended to (1) construct various improvements to the County's infrastructure, (2) advance refund the County's General Obligation Warrants, Series 2007, and (3) to pay the cost and expenses incurred in connection with the issuance of the Series 2009 Warrants.
+Payments on the 2009 General Obligation Warrants are made from the Public Buildings, Roads and Bridges Fund as well as from occupational taxes.